FALL SEMESTER 2024 - COURSES

 Hybrid: Osher Classroom and Zoom Webinar

-Instructor: Chris Butler taught history at University High School in Urbana for 42 years.
+Instructor: John (Chris) Butler taught history at University High School in Urbana for 42 years.
 He was awarded numerous teaching awards, notably the Beveridge Family Award, the only teaching award given to K-12 teachers by the American Historical Association.
-Since his retirement, he has become a regular instructor at OLLI.

 Fred Christensen